commercialhaskell/stack/doc/yaml_configuration.md

 Stack is configured by the content of YAML files.
 Some Stack operations can also be customised by the use of scripts.

+!!! note

+    A Haskell package is an organised collection of Haskell code and related files.
+It is described by a Cabal file or a `package.yaml` file (which can be used to generate a Cabal file).
+The package description is itself part of the package.
+Its file is located in the root directory of a local package.

+    A Stack project is a local directory that contains a Stack project-level configuration file (`stack.yaml`).
+A project may relate to more than one local package.
+A single-package project's directory will usually also be the package's root directory.

 ## YAML configuration

 Stack's YAML configuration options break down into